Courses

 NURS 7626b, Skills II: Clinical Decision Making and Treatment PlanningStaff

 This course is the second in a two-course series and focuses on case formulation and treatment planning for PMHNP practice.
 Using case-based learning and simulation, students will acquire the ability to develop biopsychosocial spiritual, cultural and structural formulations and treatment plans in a shared-decision making model for individuals with mental health disorders across the lifespan.
 Students will engage in comprehensive risk assessment and risk formulation.
 Students will also learn to effectively communicate formulations and plans of care to an interprofessional team.
-This course is pending course approval.
-1 Course cr
+Successful completion of NURS 76251 Course cr

 HTBA